eeditiones/edep/README.md

 To build the application package you need Java > 8, nodejs with npm, and the Java build tool, [ant](https://ant.apache.org/), to be available on your system.
 With everything in place, just running `ant` inside the application directory should automatically install required dependencies and provide a `.xar` package in directory `dist`, which can be uploaded to eXist via the dashboard.

 A better alternative for development is to use Visual Studio Code with a [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers).
 This provides a docker environment with all necessary tools already installed.
 The application is prepared for this and opening the directory in Visual Studio Code should automatically provide you the option to reopen the project in a container.
 This is also the way in which we developed the application.

+## MT: Remarks on the form

+- I'd move inscription type and its freeform remarks to the OBJECT section on top
+- Let's talk about dates again
+- Chronological data could be renamed to Dating and moved up
+- citedRange in commentaries replaced with `seg type="citedRange"` but this may be completely unnecessary anyway
+- Languages are extracted into their own section